-Due to the health and safety requirements for Covid 19, cafeteria services will not be available.
-When they are permitted, students must follow the guidelines listed below:
+Due to the health and safety requirements for Covid 19, food sales are not permitted at this time.
+When food sales are permitted, students must follow the guidelines listed below.

-Cafeteria food services are available during lunch.
 Vending machines are not to be accessed during or between class time.
 All food and beverage sold at school will be in compliance with the nutrition standards of the Ministry of Education's Food and Beverage Policy (Policy/Program Memorandum No. 150).

 The provision of food services is based on the expectation that students will maintain a clean environment in the cafeteria.
 Students are expected to clean their eating area by using the garbage containers and recycling bins appropriately.
-If a staff supervisor asks a student to assist with clean up, whether or not he/she left the debris, the student is expected to help with the clean up as an act of good citizenship.
-Students failing to clean up will be subject to progressive discipline measures.